 What type of referrals come to a guidance counselor?

 Divorce adjustment, death of a significant person, anger issues, adoption, abandonment, low self confidence, friendship, stress, trauma, moving, conflict resolution, mental illness, bullying, managing emotions, significant illness in child or family, organizational challenges, foster home, abuse and neglect, and any other issues touching the lives of children, which impact their ability to function in the school setting and to reach their potential.

 Does Guidance Counseling take the place of my child's agency counselor?

 No. I will be happy to communicate (with your written permission) with your child's agency counselor if it will be helpful in their treatment, and work in coordination with the counselor as part of a team to help your child be successful.
 Individual school counseling is typically done on a short term basis, and is meant to help with issues that are impeding with school.
 Agency counseling is a more in depth form of therapy than school counseling.
-School couseling and is not meant to replace outside agency therapy.
+School couseling is not a replacement for outside agency therapy.
 There is a link to a list of agency counselors on this page on the right hand side on the bottom right hand side. n